P: (366) 222-5100

 I have a commercial use but want to install a larger connection size - contact Engineering / complete Utility Service Request.

-None of the above scenarios describe my situation or I’m not sure – contact Customer Service or Engineering, we will be happy to assist you.
+None of the above scenarios describe my situation or I’m not sure – contact Engineering, we will be happy to assist you.

 At the time of a service request, City staff will determine if public water and/or sewer service is available at the subject property.
 If public water and/or sewer lines abut the property for which service is requested, City staff will determine all connection costs.
 If service is not available, the Engineering Department will investigate and discuss options for line extensions with the applicant.